matthewliu2000/htmlwebpage/index.md

 - Developed a computer-generated solution to the Minesweeper game using square inferencing techniques coded in both C and MIPS assembly language.
 Seeding the program generates different a random map for itself to solve.
 - Optimized memory, and reduced static and dynamic instructions
 ![Minesweeper](./assets/ASMMinesweeperSS.png)

+**ePortfolio Project**
+- This webpage was started as a class project created in ECE3005 Technical Communications class.

 **Pacman Game with MBED Hardware and Programmed in C++**
 ![pacman](./assets/pacman.png)